Smart Finds: White Bordeaux Wine

 Bordeaux is where Sauvignon Blanc originated and it’s very old.
 In fact, it’s older than Cabernet Sauvignon.

-Looking for a great value white wine that’s green like NZ Sauvignon Blanc and zesty like Italian Pinot Grigio?
+Looking for a great value white wine that’s green like New Zealand Sauvignon Blanc and zesty like Italian Pinot Grigio?
 Expect to spend about $12-$16 on a totally quaffable bottle of White Bordeaux.

 White Bordeaux Taste

 There are two major styles of White Bordeaux: Light & Fruity or Rich & Creamy.
 Light & Fruity styles make up the majority of White Bordeaux and are generally cheaper.
 Rich & Creamy White Bordeaux wines are made in a specific region (Pessac-Leognan) and tend to be expensive.
 So what do the two styles of White Bordeaux taste like?

 This is the most readily available style of White Bordeaux.
 Expect big flavors and aromas of citrus, grapefruit, lemon, gooseberry and lime along with grass, freshly-wet concrete, honey, passionfruit and honeysuckle flower.

 This is the most highly sought-after style of White Bordeaux.
 These wines tend to be predominantly Semillon which offers a much richer, more oily feeling on the tongue than Sauvignon Blanc.
 Expect flavors of baked apples and pears, crème brûlée, carmelized grapefruit, orange zest, ginger, figs, lemon butter and even chamomile.

 If there’s basil, lime, avocado or garlic in your food, you will enjoy a bottle of White Bordeaux.